aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/page-orientation-according-image-dimensions/_index.md

 Replace `"YOUR DOCUMENTS DIRECTORY"` with the desired directory where you want to save the output PDF file.

-### Example source code for Page Orientation According Image Dimensions using Aspose.Words for .NET
+### Example source code for Page Orientation According Image Dimensions using Aspose.PDF for .NET

 ```csharp